mozman/ezdxf/docs/source/dxfinternals/sections/header_section.rst

 HEADER Section
 ==============

-In DXF R12 an prior the HEADER section was optional, but since DXF R13 the HEADER section is mandatory.
+In DXF R12 and prior the HEADER section was optional, but since DXF R13 the HEADER section is mandatory.
 The overall structure is:

 .. code-block:: none